 - Talk to students.
 Go to student performances, exhibits, symposiums and research events on campus and talk to those students to find out about their experiences.

-- Attend on campus research events such as Research Day and Big Night to see what others are doing in your field and to gain ideas for future research.
-For more information about Big Night, click here:
+- Attend on campus research events such as Scholars' Day to see what others are doing in your field and to gain ideas for future research.

 - Find a student assistant position or a Student Research Assistant Program (SRAP) position in a department that represents your area of interest.

 - Talk to your professors and/or the department chair of the department of your major to see if a position is available.